aviatesk/JET.jl/README.md

     JET is tested against [the current stable release](https://julialang.org/downloads/#current_stable_release) as well as [nightly version](https://julialang.org/downloads/nightlies/). \
     Also note that JET deeply relies on the type inference routine implemented in [the Julia compiler](https://github.com/JuliaLang/julia/tree/master/base/compiler), and so the analysis result can vary depending on your Julia version.
-    In general, the newer your Julia version is, more accurately and quickly your can expect JET to analyze your code, assuming the Julia compiler keeps evolving all the time from now on.
+    In general, the newer your Julia version is, the more accurately and quickly you can expect JET to analyze your code, assuming the Julia compiler keeps evolving all the time from now on.

 !!! tip